srp33/WishBuilder/instructions.md

     cat ~/.ssh/id_rsa.pub
     ```

     E. Go to https://github.com/settings/keys.
 This should display the SSH keys that are currently specified for your GitHub account.
-Click on "New SSH key", enter a title, paste the public key from your clipboard, and click on "Add SSH key."
+Click on "New SSH key", enter a title, paste the public key from your clipboard, and click on "New SSH key."

 ### Processing a new dataset